xabikos/personal-blog/source/_posts/2015-10-03-Webpack-aliases-and-relative-paths.md

 And to make the issue with relative paths more obvious lets see the import statements of Home component:

-{% tabbed_codeblock Add react content to Razor view %}
+{% tabbed_codeblock Import modules relative paths %}
     <!-- tab js -->
 import Utility from './common/utility.jsx';
 import TextService from '../services/textService.js';